Our Top Contract Priorities

 Continue to improve hardened building codes

-Increase funding to private landowners
+Increase mitigation funding to private landowners

 PUBLIC SAFETY